pokepark/PokemonRaidBot/README.md

 The bot will answer you "This is a private bot" so you can verify the bot is working and accepting input.

-### Command: /mods

-The bot allows you to set some users as moderators.
-You can list, add and delete moderators from the bot.
-Note that when you have restricted the access to your bot via BOT_ADMINS and BOT_ACCESS, you need to add the users as administrators of a chat or their Telegram IDs to either BOT_ADMINS or BOT_ACCESS.
-Otherwise they won't have access to the bot, even though you have added them as moderators!

 ### Command: /raid

 Create a new raid by gomap-notifier or other input.
 The raid command expects 8 parameters and an optional 9th parameter as input seperated by comma.

 Additionally the raid command checks for existing raids, so sending the same command multiple times to the bot will result in an update of the pokemon raid boss and gym team and won't create duplicate raids.

-Parameters: Pokemon raid boss id, latitude, longitude, raid duration in minutes, gym team, gym name, district or street, district or street, raid pre-hatch egg countdown in minutes (optional)
+Parameters: Pokemon raid boss id and form (combine with minus), latitude, longitude, raid duration in minutes, gym team, gym name, district or street, district or street, raid pre-hatch egg countdown in minutes (optional)

-Example input: `/raid 244,52.516263,13.377755,45,Mystic,Brandenburger Tor,Pariser Platz 1, 10117 Berlin,30`
+Example input: `/raid 244-normal,52.516263,13.377755,45,Mystic,Brandenburger Tor,Pariser Platz 1, 10117 Berlin,30`

 ### Command: /pokemon